truenas/documentation/content/en/hub/intro/glossary.md

 * VNC: Virtual Network Computing (VNC) is a graphical desktop-sharing system that uses the remote frame buffer protocol to remotely control another computer.
 It transmits the keyboard and mouse events from one computer to another and relaying the graphical-screen updates back in the other direction over a network.

+## iSCSI

+* Portals: An iSCSI portal is a target's IP and TCP port pair.

+* Initiator: An initiator is software or hardware that enables a host computer to send data to an external iSCSI-based storage array through a network adapter.

+* Targets: An iSCSI target is a storage resource located on an iSCSI server.

+* Extents: Extents are used to define resources to share with clients.
+There are two types of extents: device and file.